laurent-constance-cyber/cybersecurity-portfolio/README.md

 ## About Me

-I am a cybersecurity graduate with a background in computer networking.
-I have hands-on experience configuring networks, implementing security solutions, and performing vulnerability testing in lab environments.
+I am a Cybersecurity and Digital Forensics graduate with a strong foundation in Network Security (HND).
+I have hands-on experience configuring network infrastructures, implementing secure VPN communication, and performing vulnerability exploitation and analysis in controlled lab environments, supported by practical projects and security labs.

 ---